Tracking renewable energy plans onshore and offshore Shetland.

 Lerwick Port Authority is closely monitoring the ongoing follow-ups to recent announcements on potential renewable energy developments in Shetland and the North Sea.

-Energy regulator, Ofgen, has now given approval for a £600 million subsea cable to export electricity from Shetland to the Scottish mainland, as well as supplying the islands.
-Contractors have now been appointed for the installation of the interconnector.
+- Energy regulator, Ofgen, has now given approval for a £600 million subsea cable to export electricity from Shetland to the Scottish mainland, as well as supplying the islands.

 Captain Calum Grains, Chief Executive, Lerwick Port Authority, said: “There is a way to go before all necessary approvals and agreements are in place, but these announcements have increased the prospect of the Shetland supply chain – including Lerwick Harbour – being called upon to support renewable developments on our doorstep.